johchai/Johchai/README.md

 # Hi, I'm Johnny 👋

-I’m a frontend developer working on an internal enterprise web platform at an AI-focused company, currently building and maintaining production user interfaces using TypeScript and Angular.
+I’m a full stack developer working on an internal enterprise web platform at an AI-focused company, currently building and maintaining production user interfaces using TypeScript and Angular.

 React is my strongest frontend skill.
 I have solid experience building React and Next.js applications, with a focus on clean UI, component-driven architecture, and maintainable code.